austindflatt/copy-calico/README.md

 Do NOT forget to **add a `link` tag from your HTML to your CSS**.

-Also, as you work, make at least three commits in git as you go with clear messages!
+Also, as you work, make at least three commits in git as you go with good, descriptive commit messages!

 ## List Of The Websites To Choose From: